jennadar/5G-Core-Implementation-Using-Slicing/README.md

 <h2 align="Left">7.1: Next Cloud. </h2>

-The NextCloud File Hosting server has been implemented on an Ip subnet 10.8.2.15 in the User Plane 2.
+The NextCloud File Hosting server has been implemented on an IP subnet 10.8.2.15 in the User Plane 2.
 The users who are connected to the 5G Core via ‘internet’ DNN will be able to access the NextCloud server by pinging to the server IP.

 <a id="slice1">
-<h3 align="Left">7.1.1: Creation on Users in Next Cloud (Server)</h3>
+<h3 align="Left">7.1: Creation on Users in Next Cloud (Server)</h3>

 ![image](https://github.com/FRA-UAS/mobcomwise23-24-team_gen5_designers/blob/main/Figures/DataNetwork/nextcloud/nectcloud_Usercreations.png)